Best steam irons 2024 – 9 tried-and-tested models including cordless, steam generators and more

 But looks can be deceiving, and it turns out that this steam generator system was an absolute dream to use.
 How does it work?
 You fill up the 1.8-litre water tank (which can last you for up to an incredible two hours of use), and then simply lift off the ultra-light iron from the base itself.

-The iron itself uses OptimalTEMP technology, which means that it can automatically adjust to whichever fabric you're ironing which we think is pretty clever.
+The iron itself uses OptimalTEMP technology, which means that it can automatically adjust to whichever fabric you're ironing which we found a particularly clever feature while testing.
 You can also use it vertically if you want to tease the creases out of your work shirt or use the continuous steam function for your sheets.

 During testing, we envisioned that the Philips PerfectCare Steam Generator 7000 would be ideal for families with plenty of washing to get through, or for houses bursting with bedrooms, and therefore plenty of sheets to change.
 It would be especially ideal for anyone renting out rooms in their house who needs to do industrial levels of laundry.